silexlabs/Cocktail/themes/readme.md

  which are entirely skinned in CSS with cocktail.

 Those themes are released under a creative commons licence.
-Attribution 3.0 non transpos� (CC BY 3.0)
+Attribution 3.0 non transposé CC BY 3.0